NiklasMelton/AdaptiveResonanceLib/paper.md

 4. Hyperpshere ART [@anagnostopoulos2000hypersphere]: Hypersphere ART was designed to succeed Fuzzy ART with a more efficient internal knowledge representation.
-   Categories are hyperpspheres and require less internal memory however computational complexity is increased relative to Fuzzy ART.
+   Categories are hyper-pspheres and require less internal memory.
+However, computational complexity is increased relative to Fuzzy ART.

 5. Ellipsoid ART[@anagnostopoulos2001a; @anagnostopoulos2001b]: Ellipsoid ART is a
-   generalization of Hyperpshere ART which permits ellipsoids with arbitrary rotation.
-Ellipsoid ART is highly order dependent as the second sample added to any cluster sets the axes orientations.
+   generalization of Hyperpshere ART which finds ellipsoidal clusters with arbitrary rotation.
+Ellipsoid ART is highly order-dependent.

-6. Guassian ART [@williamson1996gaussian]: clusters data in Gaussian Distributions (Hyper-ellipsoids) and is similar to Bayesian ART but differs in that the hyper-ellipsoid always have their principal axes square to the coordinate frame.
+6. Guassian ART [@williamson1996gaussian]: Gaussian ART clusters data in Gaussian distributions (Hyper-ellipsoids) and is similar to Bayesian ART but differs in that the hyper-ellipsoid always have their principal axes square to the coordinate frame.
 It is also faster than Bayesian ART.

-7. Bayesian ART [@vigdor2007bayesian]: clusters data in Bayesian Distributions (Hyper-ellipsoids) and is similar to Gaussian ART but differs in that it allows arbitrary rotation of the hyper-ellipsoid.
+7. Bayesian ART [@vigdor2007bayesian]: Bayesian ART clusters data in Bayesian Distributions (Hyper-ellipsoids) and is similar to Gaussian ART but differs in that it allows arbitrary rotation of the hyper-ellipsoid.

-8. Quadratic Neuron ART [@su2001application; @su2005new]: QN-ART utilizes a weight vector and a quadratic term to create clusters in a hyper-ellipsoid structure.
-It is superficially similar to ART2-A but is more sophisticated in that neurons also learn a bias and quadratic activation term.
+8. Quadratic Neuron ART [@su2001application; @su2005new]: QN-ART uses a neural activation and resonance method to create clusters in a hyper-ellipsoid structure.
+It is superficially similar to ART2-A in that it uses a weight vector but it is more sophisticated in that neurons also learn a bias and quadratic activation term.

 ## Compound Models
 A compound ART model is one which extends the functionality of one or more